KevinMcIntyre/PlayFrameworkExample/README.md

 This project is an example of a basic CRUD application using Play Framework 2 (Java).

-It's geared towards the beginner Java programmer who wants to do all their learning writing command line tools.
+It's geared towards the beginner Java programmer who doesn't wants to do all their learning writing command line tools.

 It uses Play Framework 2.3.8 and PostgreSQL 9.1.